oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 affected code.

 If you are upgrading from cx_Oracle 7 note these changes:

+    - The default character set used by cx_Oracle 8 is now "UTF-8".
+Also, the character set component of the ``NLS_LANG`` environment variable is ignored.
+If you need to change the character set, then pass ``encoding`` and ``nendcoding`` parameters when creating a connection or connection pool.
+See :ref:`globalization`.

     - Any uses of ``type(var)`` need to be changed to ``var.type``.